harilvfs/swaydotfiles/README.md

 > [!IMPORTANT]
-> The installation script is for Arch-based systems.
+> The installation script is for Arch or Arch-based systems.
 Report any bugs by submitting an issue.

 <h2 align="center">Garuda Sway</h2>
 <p align="center">